 Moving between platforms using the ‘ladders’, you must avoid contact with any dancing gas flames as they’ll melt your snow parcels, sabotaging the delicate operation.
 Fret not – it will reappear elsewhere so all is not lost; the white fluffy powder is never in snort supply.
 How else are you expected to fly without wings?

 Raymond’s classic, heartwarming winter tale being as nonviolent as you could possibly imagine, naturally our protagonist doesn’t enter the combat zone armed with a weapon as such.
-As a consolation prize we equip ourselves with ice lollies, allowing us to temporarily freeze the blistering hot flames into inanimate, benign blocks, making our task far less troublesome.
-As if that wasn’t enough of an incentive, these, as well as other collectibles such as Christmas trees and crackers, presents, and stockings serve to ratchet up our score.
+As a consolation prize, we equip ourselves with ice lollies, allowing us to temporarily freeze the blistering hot flames into inanimate, benign blocks, making our task far less troublesome.
+As if that wasn’t enough of an incentive, these, as well as other collectables such as Christmas trees and crackers, presents, and stockings serve to ratchet up our score.

 “Despite the control problems, The Snowman turns out to be a frustratingly addictive game.
 Good!”